OData/v3ProtocolDocument/OData.markdown

 - Non-binding parameter types MUST be either primitive, complex or a collection of primitive or complex.
 - Binding parameter types MUST be either an entity or a collection of entities.

-The [OData CSDL](OData CSDL Definition.html) specifies how syntactically this information, and information specific to each kind of operation is specified.
+The [OData:CSDL][] specifies how syntactically this information, and information specific to each kind of operation is specified.

 For Example:
 The following FunctionImport describes a Function called MostRecent that returns the most recent Order within a collection of Orders: